pinobatch/pently/docs/usage.md

   incompatible with DPCM.
 However, it won't interfere with your own sample player, which can be triggered from `pently_row_callback`.
-* No support for Famicom expansion synths, such as Nintendo MMC5, Sunsoft 5B, and Konami VRC6 and VRC7.
+* No support for Famicom expansion synths, such as Nintendo MMC5, Sunsoft 5B, Namco 163, and Konami VRC6 and VRC7.
 This is a low priority for two reasons: the NES sold in English-speaking regions did not support expansion synths without modification, and no expansion synth has a CPLD replica as of 2016.
 * Envelopes have no release phase; a note-off kills the note abruptly.
 * No error checking for certain combinations that cause undefined